 • base_url: Use https://api.openai.com/v1 for OpenAI directly, or any compatible endpoint.

-• model: Default model for this provider.
+• default_model: Default model for this provider.
 Can be overridden per-request.

 4. Validate